-IBM Informix User-Defined Routines and Data Types
+IBM Informix User-Defined Routines and Data Types Developer's Guide

-Developer's Guide

-Note: Before using this information and the product it supports, read the information in the appendix entitled "Notices."

-This document contains proprietary information of IBM.
+Note!
+Before using this information and the product it supports, read the information in "Notices" on page B-1.
+First Edition (December 2004) This document contains proprietary information of IBM.
 It is provided under a license agreement and is protected by copyright law.
 The information contained in this publication does not include any product warranties, and any statements provided in this manual should not be interpreted as such.